 When are new prints released?

-New prints are released every month.
-There is no specific time or set date.
+There is no specific time or set date for releases.
 Most editions are small and will sometimes sell out quickly.
 If you are interested in keeping up with releases it is recommended that you sign up for the newsletter.

 What kinds of prints are available in the shop?